jrbalsano/lab8-node/README.md

 `~/html/` on a port of your choosing.
 Instructions for installing and using this node package can be found at https://github.com/nodeapps/http-server.

-Note that you can access a particularly clic machine via the browser via `http://clic-machine-name.clic.cs.columbia.edu:port`.
+Note that you can access any particular clic machine using your browser via `http://clic-machine-name.clic.cs.columbia.edu:port`.

 You should now be able to access your web page for cs3157/tng/index.html.
 Note